nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The command text is first pre-processed (e.g. `NavigationInjector` could modify the command text by inserting `/mod CS2040S /lec Week 1`).
 1. `Logic` then uses the `TrackerParser` class to parse the user command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
+1. The command can communicate with the `Model` when it is executed (e.g. to add a module).
 1. The result of the command execution is encapsulated as a `CommandResult`.
 1. Based on the `CommandResult`, several systems such as `Navigation` are notified through the `TrackerEventSystem`.
 1. The `CommandResult` object is then returned back from `Logic`.